osmandapp/docs/content/osmand/personal/maps.md

 {% endios %}

-**Global / Bulk Actions**:
+**Multifile Actions**.
 - &#10227; button - scans & refreshes list of available maps on storage.
 - Delete button  - Multiselection to delete maps.
 - &#8285; - {% data variables.android-values.local_index_mi_backup %} or {% data variables.android-values.local_index_mi_restore %} - multiselection to deactivate and activate [maps](#deactivate-maps-android).

-Each map displays its name, size, creation date  within a certain category and highligted by a color.
+Each map displays its name, size, creation date  within a certain category and highligted by a **color**.
-**Map colors**:
 - Green - map is up to date.
 - Orange - there is an update available for the map.
 - Grey / Italic - map is deactivated

-For each map specific actions are available by clicking 3 dots or long tap on the row.
+For each **map specific actions** are available by clicking 3 dots or long tap on the row.
-**Map actions**:
 - Rename - changes name of the file and map
 - Update - updates map to the latest available version
 - Delete - deletes map